CedrickTakacs/cedricktakacs/README.md

 - 👋 Hi, I’m @CedrickTakacs , i am from canada.
 - 👀 I’m interested in programing. i am curently at school, So i will use my github to work on my project.
-- 🌱 I’m currently learning web developement (HTML,CSS,PHP,JavaScript,Kotlin) , SQL , C#
+- 🌱 I’m currently learning web developement (HTML,CSS,PHP,JavaScript), Kotlin , SQL , C#
 - 📫 How to reach me (cedtakacs@outlook.com)